Beginner

 Virtual and Physical Pengu Cards

-You receive a virtual Pengu Card first once access unlocks on Feb.
-25. You can add it to supported digital wallets where available, use it online immediately, and start spending without waiting for shipping.
+You receive a virtual Pengu Card first once access unlocks.
+You can add it to supported digital wallets where available, use it online immediately, and start spending without waiting for shipping.

 The physical Pudgy Penguins card comes after that.
 Timing depends on your region.
 Card issuance is regulated, so rollout happens in stages.